jeremiasdsa/aws-sdk-android-samples/AndroidPubSub/README.md

 # The Lamp mongoose IoT Sample

-This is a modified sample to controll an ESP8266's led device using a Swift app.
+This is a modified sample to controll an ESP8266's led device using a Android app.

 ## Requirements